-There are more than 7,500 externally funded sponsored projects throughout the university, with the total budget for sponsored projects at \$1.82 billion for 2021-2022, including the SLAC National Accelerator Laboratory (SLAC).
-The federal government sponsors approximately 78 percent of these projects, including SLAC.
+There are more than 7,500 externally funded sponsored projects throughout the university, with the total sponsored support revenue of \$1.98 billion during the fiscal year ended August 31, 2023, including the SLAC National Accelerator Laboratory (SLAC).
+The federal government sponsors over three-quarters of these projects, including SLAC.